mattjh1/mattjh-blog/content/post/kcna-part4.md

 2. **KubeAPI Server**:

-   - Acts as the primary interface to the Kubernetes Control Plane.
+   - Acts as the primary interface to the Control Plane.
    - Provides a RESTful API and manages data stored in `etcd`.
    - Communicates with kubelet and other components to orchestrate pods.